 Staff and facilities

-There are two full-time teachers in the department.
+The department is based in the new Woodsmoor building and enjoys two well-equipped, spacious teaching rooms.
 One of our teaching rooms has a suite of networked computers, enabling pupils to explore the considerable IT potential within the subject.
 Both classrooms have interactive whiteboards and multimedia facilities.
-We are a lead department in the development of the school’s online learning environment, Moodle.
+We are a lead department in the development of the school’s online learning environment SGS Online, powered by Moodle.
+There are two full-time teachers in the department and we also train and develop associate teachers in the department from a range of universities.

 How useful will Economics be to me?